kiongxiangyi/postgresql-mssql-nodejs-api/README.md

 [Artificial Intelligence Controlled Milling (AICoM)](https://lernendewerkzeugmaschine.de/)

 Gühring is one of the partners in the AICoM project.
 The role is to maintain the data in database.
-The other project's partners will store new files on the file system and this API is created for them to store the details of the files in DB.
+There will be new serial numbers created in PostgreSQL.
+The API is created to search for the new serial numbers that are not exists in MS SQL DB and create a new data record of the serial number in MS SQL DB.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>